2022 Notre Dame Fighting Irish football team

 The 2022 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2022 NCAA Division I FBS football season.
 The Fighting Irish played their home games at Notre Dame Stadium in South Bend, Indiana, and competed as an independent.
 The program was led by first-year head coach Marcus Freeman.

-The Irish would start the season 0-2, including an embarrassing loss to Marshall Thundering Herd despite being over 20 point favorites.
-Despite the rough start, Notre Dame would win eight of their next ten games to finish the season.
-This included a memorable 35-14 win over #4 Clemson Tigers.
-The season would end with the Irish defeating South Carolina 45-38 in the 2022 Taxslayer Gator Bowl.
-This would be only the 3rd time in the last 28 seasons that the Irish would defeat another ranked team in a bowl game.
-Notre Dame would finish the 2022 season 9-4.
+The Irish started the season 0–2, including a surprising loss to the Marshall Thundering Herd despite being heavy favorites.
+However, Notre Dame won nine of their next eleven games to finish the season.
+This included a memorable 35–14 win over the #4 Clemson Tigers.
+Their season ended with the Irish defeating South Carolina 45–38 in the 2022 Taxslayer Gator Bowl.
+This was only the 3rd time in the last 28 seasons that the Irish defeated another ranked team in a bowl game.

 Offseason

 Coaching changes

 On December 2, 2021, following the departure of Brian Kelly to LSU, defensive coordinator Marcus Freeman was promoted to head coach.

 The following coaches left the football program: